 Test authoring is the foundation that determines whether your entire QA strategy succeeds or fails.
 Every automated test suite, every regression cycle, and every release gate depends on the quality of the test cases underneath.

-Embrace AI as an accelerator: tools like KaneAI are not replacing QA engineers but empowering them to focus on test strategy while AI handles the repetitive mechanics of test creation, maintenance, and prioritization.
+Embrace AI as an accelerator: tool like KaneAI are not replacing QA engineers but empowering them to focus on test strategy while AI handles the repetitive mechanics of test creation, maintenance, and prioritization.